rhodijn/toc/README.md

 ### Installing

 * Download all files
-* Create a .env file with the following parameters:
+* Create a .env file with the following content:
 ```
 ÀPI_URL=""
 API_KEY=""